ackxolotl/memcpy/README.md

 # memcpy

-How fast is `memcpy` with SIMD?
+How fast can we `memcpy` 256 MiB of data?
 Run the benchmarks:

 ```sh
 RUSTFLAGS="-Ctarget-cpu=native" cargo bench